observablehq/framework/docs/getting-started.md

 #### `docs/index.md`

 This is the home page for your site.
 You can have as many additional pages as you’d like, but you should always have a home page, too.

+#### `docs/style.css`

+This stylesheet controls the appearance of your project.
+You can choose from one of the built-in themes or design your own.

 #### `observablehq.config.ts`